Josh Harris (businessman): Personal life

 Harris was inducted into Kappa Beta Phi, a Wall Street fraternity, in 2011.
 In November 2017, he purchased the Dommerich Mansion, a 21,000-square-foot townhouse on the Upper East Side of Manhattan for million.
 In July 2021, he purchased a 9,100-square-foot mansion in Miami Beach from Marcelo Claure for million.
 Harris frequently uses private helicopters to attend games.
 Due to a scheduling error, he once caused the cancellation of a youth soccer match being held at Newark's St. Benedict's Preparatory School, as the field is sometimes used as a helipad.

-His net worth was estimated in June 2025 to be billion by Forbes and billion by the Bloomberg Billionaires Index.
+His net worth was estimated in January 2026 to be billion by Forbes and billion by the Bloomberg Billionaires Index.
 He held $2.54 billion in Apollo shares as of June 2023.

+A 2026 release trove of the Epstein files showed that Harris exchanged emails and phone calls with child sex offender Jeffrey Epstein between 2013 and 2016.
+The communications included scheduling and routine business matters, including attempts by Epstein's office to arrange meetings at his Manhattan residence with Harris and other business figures.
+A breakfast meeting in 2014 referenced in subsequent correspondence indicated that Harris was in attendance alongside other attendees.
+Harris has subsequently denied ever having a relationship with Epstein.